Free Walking Route of Denver’s Downtown Holiday Lights and Floats

 Enjoy the city’s large menorah and at Arapahoe, take a right.

-At Blake St, take a right.
+At 17th, take a left, and then at Blake St, take a right and go one block.
 At 18th, take a left and find the alley between Blake and Wazee.

-You’ll be at the Diary Block.
+You’ll be at the Dairy Block.
 Enjoy the fun, decorated alley and find another float with a dancing elephant.
-Pop into the Diary Block and grab a yummy treat or drink.
-There is outdoor, heated seating for you to relax and enjoy the beautiful Denver air.
+Pop into the Dairy Block and grab a yummy treat or drink.
+There is heated outdoor seating for you to relax and enjoy the beautiful Denver air.

 Once you’re rested, take a right on 18th to Wynkoop and then take a left on Wynkoop to return to Union Station.

 Since you’re a walker, perhaps you need some suggestions for gifts for the walkers and hikers in your life.
 Click here are some suggestions.

 Click the free map below to see an interactive route of Denver’s Holiday Lights.
 If you follow the red route, you’ll walk about 2 miles.
 If you add in the green route, you’ll walk about 4 miles.
 You can combine the routes with the 16th Street Shuttle to reduce the amount of walking.
 Have fun!

 Post your pics!
 Tag them with #denverbyfoot so I can see how *you* enjoyed our beautiful Denver and its holiday lights.